 As you browse the JM Bullion catalog of Proof Certified American Gold Eagle Coins, you’ll come across a variety of terms that may seem unfamiliar.
 Below you’ll find a breakdown of the commonly used terms so you better understand the value and condition of the Proof Certified American Gold Eagle coins you’re viewing in our online catalog:

 When you decide on an American Gold Eagle coin from JM Bullion, you’ll find that we proudly accept a variety of payment methods for the American Gold Eagle you purchase.
 We accept most major credit/debit cards, with an average one-business-day processing time.
 Bank wire and PayPal transactions are processed immediately, releasing your coins into our shipping queue the fastest.
 Paper check payments are accepted, but take an average of four to six business days to process.
-Both paper check and bank wire transactions quality for a 4% discount.
+Paper check, ACH, and bank wire transactions quality for a 4% discount.

 All JM Bullion shipments over $199 qualify for free shipping and insurance.
 We package all products in discreet boxes to protect the identity of your shipment.
 All packages are sent out via UPS or the US Postal Service, with expedited shipping available from both carriers with an additional fee.
 If your shipment is lost or stolen, we’ll work to provide you with a replacement product (if possible) or a refund of your purchase price.